-Belkin Thunderstorm review
+Belkin Thunderstorm iPad case review

 If you, like many others, find the iPad's rear-facing speaker less than satisfactory when watching movies and playing games, then Belkin's Thunderstorm iPad case could be just the solution you're looking for.